-This course covers arithmetic, the real number system, absolute value, linear equations, linear inequalities in one variable, polynomial factorization, properties of exponents and exponential expression, functions, square roots, and graph interpretation.
+This course covers absolute value, linear equations, linear inequalities in one variable, polynomial factorization, properties of exponents and exponential expression, functions, square roots, and graph interpretation.
 Students will learn the basic graphing features of the graphing calculator.

 ALGEBRA 1 - CPX